carylwyatt/dotfiles/README.md

 ## 256 colors

 <del>
 I've been struggling to get the xfce4-terminal to use 256 colors.
-This did the trick: [set $TERM to xterm-256color](https://bbs.archlinux.org/viewtopic.php?id=175581)
+This did the trick: [set $TERM to xterm-256color](https://bbs.archlinux.org/viewtopic.php?id=175581)</del>

-I had to create the application folder in the .local directory, but other than that, this worked!
+<del>I had to create the application folder in the .local directory, but other than that, this worked!
 Now to figure out how to create a keyboard shortcut to launch *this* terminal instead of the default version.
 </del>

 **Update (Jan 2019):** Found a new way, and this legit works: [add if statement to end of `~/.bashrc`](https://stackoverflow.com/questions/19327836/why-am-i-seeing-only-8-colors-in-terminal-xfce-terminal)